 3D Printing with Rober Rollin

 Instagrammer Rober Rollin has really found his niche.
 His 3D printed busts of superheroes and supervillains are truly astounding.
-His models are available through MyMinifactory as fan art or through Patreon.
+His models are available through his personal website, MyMinifactory as fan art or through Patreon.
 He often showcases not just the final 3D printed items but also the creation process in time-lapse.
 For us, it’s like beautiful mini-tutorials.
 Sometimes, his 3D prints are subsequently painted.
 He also creates and publishes new models with impressive speed.
 He’s a truly talented designer producing high-quality models in a short timeframe.

 Here is a prime case in which the 3D designer’s footage of the work in progress adds extra value to the finished creation.
 Seeing your most beloved characters becoming realized with accurate detail in a short time-lapse is hugely gratifying.